OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

   "text",
   { asyncContext: "This is passed to the callback" }, function callback(result) {
-    // Do something with the result
+    // Do something with the result.
   });

 // The following is an example of the result parameter passed to the callback function.